-Fitch Affirms Ooredoo at 'A+'; Outlook Stable
+Fitch affirms Ooredoo at 'A+'; Outlook Stable

 exchange rates.

-- Capex and license fees to increase to 34% of revenue in 2015
+- Capex of 22% of revenue in 2016 before stabilising at around

 Myanmar.